Relaxed graduation experience

 If you don’t want to attend the ceremony

 You’re still more than welcome to celebrate.
-If attending the ceremony isn’t for you, you can take some time to relax in the Baines Wing café, take photos or continue celebrating your day.
+If attending the ceremony isn’t for you, you can take some time to relax in cafés nearby, take photos or continue celebrating your day.

-You’ll need to return your robe back to where you picked it up from no later than 2:30pm.
+You’ll need to return your robe back to where you picked it up before the latest drop-off time.

 What to wear